 The project died.
 The team is frustrated and depressed.
 Energy levels are low, glum faces all around.
 In hindsight it’s all so clear!
-You can avoid this terrible fate with a premortem analysis – a simple and powerful approach to help secure success.
+You can avoid this terrible fate with a premortem analysis, a simple and powerful approach to help you anticipate failure, and avoid it.

 The opposite of postmortem, the premortem takes place at the start of your project to make sure it has a healthy and happy life.

 Lucid meetings offers this premortem definition: